nandhiniramanan5/Search-agent/README.md

 Note: When a node with two parts in the name comes up, we have used “_” between the parts of the name. eg. “Rimnicu Vilcea” will be “Rimnicu_Vilcea”

-Sample Output:
-Following is the sample output for two Nodes “Arad” and “Bucharest”